ryn3/spotify-albums-organizer/README.md

 #### `display_albums.py`

-Displays saved Spotify albums in a GUI.
+For the windows users, if you haven't already, make sure you are running XMing.
+This method displays saved Spotify albums in a GUI.
 Click on an album cover to open album's Spotify page.
 The search buttons allow you to query the artist name and album title in the Discogs or RateYourMusic search bars.

 	$ export DISPLAY=:0;
 	$ python3 display_albums.py
 	$ Input is case-sensitive!